Vishesh-Chahar/ComputerGraphics/Projects/Apps/Source/LettersOrbitingCube/README.md

 This was my first three-dimensional perspective experiment.

 ## Commands
-- Left-click and drag: rotate the view
+- Left-click + drag: rotate the view
-- Shift + left-click and drag: Move (translate) the objects in the scene
+- Shift + left-click + drag: Move (translate) the objects in the scene
 - F: Update field of view
 - Scroll: Zoom in and out